voschezang/coding-handbook/style-guide.md

 * Variable (attribute) names should be self-explanatory.
    * Don't use the type of a variable as its name.
       E.g. `dataframe_list = list(DataFrame())`.
-   * Don't prefix variables with nondescriptive terms such as `get, obtain, acquire, find` or `do, perform, execute, determine, compute, establish`.
+   * Don't prefix variables with nondescriptive terms such as `do, perform, execute, determine, compute, establish`.

 * Don't use overly complex object names, especially if they cause error messages that overflow the terminal buffer.
   * E.g. `org.java.beans.beancontext.BeanContextServiceProviderBeanInfo`